Xiaofeng-life/AwesomeDehazing/README.md

 # A Collection of DL-based Dehazing Methods

 This repository provides a summary of deep learning based dehazing algorithms.
-Classification is based on our review paper, "A Comprehensive Survey and Taxonomy on Single Image Dehazing Based on Deep Learning", whic has been accepted by ACM Computing Surveys.

 Since this repository involves a lot of professional vocabulary, it is recommended to read our review paper before using this repository.
 If you find these codes useful, we appreciate it very much if you can cite our paper: https://dl.acm.org/doi/10.1145/3576918

 ```bibtex